 Accessibility of the Division of History’s website

-This website is run by the Division of History, at the Department of History.
-We want as many people as possible to be able to use this website, and this text describes how www.hist.lu.se/en/ complies with the accessibility regulations, any known accessibility issues, and how you can report problems so that we can fix them.
+This website is run by the Division of History and the National Graduate School in History, at the Department of History.
+We want as many people as possible to be able to use this website, and this text describes how www.hist.lu.se/en/ and https://www.hist.lu.se/forskarskolan/ complies with the accessibility regulations, any known accessibility issues, and how you can report problems so that we can fix them.

 How accessible is the Division of History’s website?

 We are aware that some parts of this website are not fully accessible.
+Most of the non-accessible content is due to the content management software and not in the hands of the division.
 See the section below for more information.

 This website is currently being tested for the Swedish accessibility regulations, against the Web Content Accessibility Guidelines version 2.1.
-The non-compliances will be reported here shortly.
-Our ambition is to improve these issues during the autumn 2020.
+The non-compliances are listed below.

 How we test this website